FSAG: Enhancing Human-to-Dexterous-Hand Finger-Specific Affordance Grounding via Diffusion Models

 \makeatletter \@oldmaketitle=\@maketitle {\@oldmaketitle

-{Fig.~\thefigure.~ \textbf{Overview.} FSAG learns finger-specific affordance fields from human demonstrations by leveraging hand–object interaction semantic priors from a frozen Stable Diffusion~\cite{rombach2022high}.
-The predicted per-finger contact maps are fused with depth/segmentation to project contacts onto 3D geometry and drive an approach–closure–hold motion planner.
-Requiring no robot action data, FSAG yields functional, stable grasps on everyday objects and tools and transfer across dexterous-hand embodiments.} } \makeatother
+{Fig.~\thefigure.~ \textbf{Overview.} FSAG learns finger-specific affordance fields from human demonstrations by leveraging semantic priors of hand-object interactions from a frozen Stable Diffusion model~\cite{rombach2022high}. by conditioning grasp synthesis on affordance field learned from human demonstrations, our method generates human-intuitive and physically stable grasps, without requiring any robot action data.} } \makeatother